hongyichao/nglife/README.md

 ## Development server

--Run `ng serve --project=HelloAngularWorld`.
+- Run `ng serve --project=HelloAngularWorld`.
 Navigate to `http://localhost:4200/` to see HelloAngularWorld.
--Run `ng serve --project=StashGoods`.
+- Run `ng serve --project=StashGoods`.
 Navigate to `http://localhost:4200/` to see StashGoods.
--Run `ng serve --project=UserService`.
+- Run `ng serve --project=UserService`.
 Navigate to `http://localhost:4200/` to see UserService.

 The app will automatically reload if you change any of the source files.